DavidAntliff/PythonPackaging/README.md

 ## Example

-Consider a new project called "PythonPackaging" that has some command-line scripts, a few packages, and a dependency on a first-party package.
+Consider a new project called "PythonPackaging" that has some command-line scripts, a few packages, and a dependency on a first-party package called [PythonPackagingDependency](https://github.com/DavidAntliff/PythonPackagingDependency).

     /
         bin/               # contains application scripts directly invoked by a user of this package